 - Phase 3: The revised TELAS Framework was iteratively further developed through the facilitation of extensive stakeholder consultative workshops with educational technology practitioners and students.
 An online survey was also implemented to gather feedback on the TELAS framework from practitioners across the global tertiary education sector.
 This consultation phase was a vehicle by which the draft accreditation framework was significantly progressed with the development of performance criteria and measures with associated quality indicators.
 Administrative and organisational details for the facilitation of the formal accreditation process were finalised.

 - Phase 4: Feedback from Phase 3 was reviewed by an identified TELAS Reference Group to finalise the Framework.
 The Framework was subsequently edited by Susan Hoadley from the Linguistics Department at Macquarie University.
 At the end of 2019, a series of face-to-face pilot workshops were conducted with educational technology practitioners from Macquarie University and Australian Catholic University.
 These workshops served as a mechanism for user testing and to further validate the TELAS Framework.
-They also assisted in piloting the peer reviewer workshop program that will be periodically conducted throughout Australasia to accredit individuals to be TELAS Certified Reviewers.
+They also assisted in formulating the Peer Reviewer workshop program that will be offered throughout Australasia to create TELAS Certified Reviewers.
 Feedback from these workshops endorsed the framework and warranted it as a valuable tool for guiding and assessing the design of quality online learning environments.
-2019 and early 2020 saw the development of the TELAS website, self-assessment tool and app.

 OLC Quality Scorecard Suite available at https://onlinelearningconsortium.org/consult/olc-quality-scorecard-suite/